SimoneAvogadro/CloudEdge4Tasker/README.md

 * This plugin stores your credentials to CloudEdge, even if encrypted: this is a known limitation

 IMPORTANT:
+* you MUST setup a SECONDARY CouldEdge account to use this plugin
-* create a new account in the CloudEdge/ieGeek/Foaood/Ihoxtx cloud
+  * create a new account in the CloudEdge cloud
   * share with that account the cameras you want to control via this plugin
   * otherwise it WILL NOT WORK
+* this plugin works only CloudEdge app
+  * reset any camera from other compatible-brands and register them within the CloudEdge App

 Why?: because CloudEdge does not allow you to have the same user logged in from multiple device, so you need a dedicated user for this plugin, otherwise the first time you open the app this plugin will stop working

 HOW-TO use it:
+* register your cameras within the [CloudEdge app](https://play.google.com/store/apps/details?id=com.cloudedge.smarteye&hl=en) (even if from other compatible brands)
+* share the cameras with your SECONDARY account (see above)
 * install the APK (you can download it from the GitHub releases)
 * start it: so that it's registered and available to Tasker/Macrodroid
 * login with your SECONDAY (see above) CloudEdge account, you need to enter